Chapter 6 Data Visualization with ggplot2

 diamonds_ggplot +

-geom_point(alpha = 0.05, size = 0.1) # 0.05 = 95% transparent
+geom_point(alpha = 0.05, size = 0.1) # alpha ranges from 0 (transparent) to 1

-# by default, bins = 30
+# By default, bins = 30

 diamonds_ggplot +

-stat_bin2d(bins = 3)
+stat_bin2d(bins = 30)

 diamonds_ggplot +